1922–23 Dartmouth Indians men's ice hockey season: Season

-On the way back to Hanover, Dartmouth made a stop in New York to face Army.
-Still jubilant over their 10th win of the season, the Indians didn't take the Cadets seriously as their opponents had lost 4 out of their last 5 games.
-That hubris came back to haunt the Greens as Army played possibly the finest defensive game in its history and shutout Dartmouth.
-The lone goal from the Cadets was all they needed to end the Indians' perfect season and put in doubt their intercollegiate title.
-Because Dartmouth still had two of the other teams vying for a championship left on its schedule the team would be able to overcome the single loss but Dartmouth could not afford a second defeat.
+On the way back to Hanover, Dartmouth played Army in New York.
+Following their tenth win of the season, Dartmouth lost to Army, who shut out the team.
+Army scored one goal during the game.
+Because Dartmouth had games remaining against two other championship contenders on its schedule, the team could still secure the intercollegiate title but required wins in both remaining matchups.

 The second and final home game of the year came against MIT.
 Just like the first, the Indians were no match for their opponent and Dartmouth was able to set a new program record with its 11th win of the year.
 After a week off to catch their breath, the team returned with a match against St. Paul's School.
 Despite being one of the top prep teams in the country, the teenagers were hopelessly outmatched by Dartmouth and gave the Indians their biggest win on the season.
 A few days later, Dartmouth headed south for the first of two games that would conceivably decide the championship.
 First up was Harvard and the three-time defending intercollegiate champions were loath to give up their crown.
 The two juggernauts fought a defensive battle with Harvard platooning wave after wave of fresh troops against Dartmouth to overwhelm the visitors.
 Dartmouth absorbed the attack and then countered with a single goal.
 Neidlinger and the defense made sure that lone tally held up and Dartmouth exorcised the Crimson demon, giving the Greens their first win over Harvard since 1915.